Bad breath in a child - when can changing the baby’s diet help? Bad breath in a child Sweetish bad breath in a child Komarovsky

 • Psychological stress.

-A dry mouth is a favorable environment for the growth of pathogenic bacteria.
-By settling on the mucous membranes, they cause inflammation in the mouth (stomatitis, caries, periodontitis, fungal infections) and nasopharynx (rhinitis, tonsillitis, adenoiditis), which become sources of unpleasant odor.
-The inflammatory process in the nasopharynx is also accompanied by edema under the eyes, impaired nasal breathing, snoring.
+A dry oral cavity provides a favorable environment for the proliferation of pathogenic bacteria.
+Settling on the mucous membranes, they cause inflammation in the mouth (stomatitis, caries, periodontitis, fungal infections) and nasopharynx (rhinitis, tonsillitis, adenoiditis), which become sources unpleasant odor.
+The inflammatory process in the nasopharynx is also accompanied by swelling under the eyes, impaired nasal breathing, and snoring.

-Diabetes mellitus is indicated by the characteristic smell of acetone, and kidney disease is indicated by the smell of ammonia.
+Diabetes mellitus is indicated by the characteristic smell of acetone, and kidney disease by the smell of ammonia.

-The unpleasant symptom can also be caused by mumps, which affects the salivary glands.
+An unpleasant symptom can also be caused mumps, affecting the salivary glands.

-When a child has a bad breath, parents immediately rush to look for physical pathologies.
-However, psychological stress can play an equally significant role in the appearance of bad breath, because it helps to reduce the secretion of saliva, and this reduces local immunity and makes the child vulnerable to infection.
+When a child develops bad breath, parents immediately rush to look for physical pathologies.
+However psychological stress can play an equally significant role in the appearance of bad breath, because it helps reduce the secretion of saliva, and this reduces local immunity and makes the child vulnerable to infection.

-It is worth considering: perhaps the cause was a nervous shock?
-It is necessary to analyze the behavior of the baby recently, his relationship with others: to find out if there are any problems in kindergarten or school, if the child is being bullied by peers.
-It is important to create a positive atmosphere in the family: then the baby will trust his parents and talk about his fears and concerns.
+It’s worth thinking: perhaps the cause was a nervous shock?
+It is necessary to analyze the baby's behavior in Lately, his relationships with others: find out if there are any problems in kindergarten or school, if the child is being bullied by his peers.
+It is important to create a positive atmosphere in the family: then the baby will trust his parents and talk about his fears and worries.

-If the child has experienced strong excitement, you need to give him plenty of water to avoid dehydration and drying out of the mucous membranes.
+If the child has experienced severe anxiety, you need to give him plenty of water to avoid dehydration and drying out of the mucous membranes.

-You can get rid of baby's breath by adjusting hygiene and nutrition.
-A few tips to help parents:
+You can get rid of bad breath in a child by adjusting hygiene and nutrition.
+Some tips to help parents:

 • Replace sugar with natural fruits and honey